 Use the Patagonia Nano Puff if:

-- You want the option to add layers underneath
+- You want the option to add a base and a mid layer underneath

 - You’re looking for a durable insulated jacket

 - You like the drop-tail hem

 - You hate constantly layering up and down

 - You’ll be wearing this jacket with a hip belt or harness

 Patagonia is a well-trusted company known for its long-lasting outdoor clothes.
 Whether you choose the iconic, tried and true Nano Puff or the innovative Nano-Air, it’s almost certain that the jacket will be a lifelong staple in your closet.